keith-kurak/FerniChatExpo48/exercises/03-read-write-firebase.md

 ### 1. Setup Firebase
 This will be done in the [Firebase Console](https://console.firebase.google.com/).
 You may have done some of these steps when fulfilling the prereqs; if so, skip ahead down the list.
+1) Create the Firebase project, accept the defualts.
+2) In Firebase Console, go to Settings, scroll to bottom, and add a Web App
  a.
-Create the Firebase project, accept the defualts.
-b.
-In Firebase Console, go to Settings, scroll to bottom, and add a Web App
- - Check the "Firebase hosting" option (we'll use it later)
+Check the "Firebase hosting" option (we'll use it later)
-c.
-Copy the init code from the wizard into **App.js** (we could make this cleaner, but we're just looking for someplace that runs on startup).
+3) Copy the init code from the wizard into **App.js** (we could make this cleaner, but we're just looking for someplace that runs on startup).
 You can copy it right after the last import.
   - Remove the analytics import and init line, and other red squiggles.
-d.
-Back in Firebase dashboard, go to Build, then Firestore, then Create Database
+4) Back in Firebase dashboard, go to Build, then Firestore, then Create Database
-e.
-Start the database in "Test Mode", and otherwise accept the defaults
+5) Start the database in "Test Mode", and otherwise accept the defaults
-f.
-Add a test collection and first record: collection name: "channel"
+6) Add a test collection and first record: collection name: "channel"
   fields:
     - name (string)
   give it an auto ID.

 ### 2. Start reading in your MST model
-#### 2a.
+#### a.
 Get data flowing in your stores
 In `ChannelStore`, we will update it to subscribe to Firebase, updating `channels` as Firebase updates.
 2. You'll need some new imports:
 ```ts